top of page

 Michael Frey, MD

 Hormone Replacement Therapy (HRT) is a medical treatment used to relieve symptoms associated with hormonal imbalances, most commonly during menopause in women.
+The term Hormone Therapy (HT) is also used.
+Menopausal Hormone Therapy (MHT) is yet another term.
+They all refer to the same thing.

 Who should not take hormone therapy?